chantelwetzel-noaa/data_summary/doc/_main.md

 # Aurora rockfish
  The most recent assessment of Aurora rockfish was a full assessment conducted in 2013.
 Across available data, Aurora rockfish have been observed and sampled generally by commercial fisheries and the NWFSC WCGBT survey.

  Across all years of available data, commercial fisheries have collected a total of 42,495 length observations, 1,361 age readings, and 18,891 otoliths that are available to be aged.
-Since 2000, commercial fisheries have collected a 35,181 length observations, 1,361 age readings, and 16,925 otoliths that are available to be aged.
-In California, since 2000, a total of 21,606 length observations, 881 age readings, and 5,280 otoliths have been collected In Oregon, since 2000, a total of 12,395 length observations, 480 age readings, and 11,645 otoliths have been collected In Washington, since 2000, a total of 1,180 length observations, 0 age readings, and 0 otoliths have been collected
+In California, since 2000, a total of 21,606 length observations, 881 age readings, and 5,280 otoliths have been collected.
+In Oregon, since 2000, a total of 12,395 length observations, 480 age readings, and 11,645 otoliths have been collected.
+In Washington, since 2000, a total of 1,180 length observations, 0 age readings, and 0 otoliths have been collected.

 Across all years of available data, the NWFSC WCGBT survey has collected a total of 26,586 length observations, 3,089 age readings, and 8,334 otoliths that are available to be aged.